projects

 View a sampling of representative programs here.

-Note: Kaitlin plans to revive public-facing, place-based events in conjunction with the release of her memoir.
+Note: Kaitlin plans to revive place-based events in conjunction with the release of her memoir.

 Knowledge Management Tools for nature Lovers + Outdoor Educators